anweilaw/asimov/README.md

 ### Config ```genesis.json``` in your working path.

-Edit genesis json file, use the value as follows:
+Edit genesis.json file, use the value as follows:
 ```sh
   "collectHeight":6026,
   "chainStartTime":1588905142